-Weekly colloquia and various workshops play an integral part in the PSTC's training program, showcasing the work of scholars near and far and exposing PSTC affiliates to cutting-edge research and methods from diverse disciplines.
-Scroll down for colloquia schedule.
-View March events at a glance here.
+Weekly colloquia (scroll down for schedule) and various other series and workshops play an integral part in the PSTC's training program, showcasing the work of scholars near and far and exposing PSTC affiliates to cutting-edge research and methods from diverse disciplines.

 October 13: Working Group in Anthropology and Population: The Socialist Humanitarian Imperative: Cuba’s Quest for Global Health Equity, Sean Brotherton, Associate Professor of Anthropology, University of Chicago, 12-1 pm, Giddings House, Department of Anthroplogy.
 Add to calendar.

 October 20: Working Group in Anthropology and Population: Lawful Sinners: Reproductive Governance and Moral Agency Around Abortion in Mexico, Elyse Singer, Postdoctoral Fellow in Population Studies, Brown University, 12-1 pm, Giddings House, Department of Anthroplogy.
 Add to calendar.

 October 27: Spatial Structures in the Social Sciences (S4) Speaker Series: Geography and GIS: Questions on Discipline and Innovation, Matt Wilson, Associate Professor of Geography, University of Kentucky, 12-1 pm, PSTC Seminar Room 205, Mencoff Hall.
 Add to calendar.

 November 17: Working Group in Anthropology and Population: Communicative care: Managing Illness Through Everyday Conversations in Transnational Salvadoran Families, Lynnette Arnold, Mellon Postdoctoral Fellow, Brown University, 12-1 pm, Giddings House, Department of Anthroplogy.
 Add to calendar.